 Preparing empathetic, insightful, proactive citizens of the world

-Moving into high school, your student is already a citizen of the world who empathetically and effectively listens, analyzes, cooperates, and leads.
+Moving into high school, our graduates have become citizens of the world who empathetically and effectively listen, analyze, cooperate, and lead.

 The Langley School finds success in new food drive.